joshgubler/trailer-build/README.md

 In the middle driver's side, we have our kitchen, including an 1800w induction cooktop.
 I didn't want to deal with winterizing, so jugs for water; no plumbing.

-The curtains run on a PVC pipe frame to let us separate the space into 3 distinct rooms for privacy when needed, but easily fold away for an open feel.
-We love having that flexibility to change the space as needed.

 ![table storage](./pics/kitchen-table.jpg)

 The folding table stores here during travel.